Gravitate-Health/Health-and-Wellbeing/healthandwellbeinginterface/README.md

 health-wellbeing-interface          ClusterIP   10.152.183.219   <none>        3000/TCP            4d22h
 ```

 The type of the service is _ClusterIP_ which means that the service can only be accessed from inside the cluster.
+Moreover, if the Kubernetes cluster has a DNS manager other services can access services in other namespaces using the following URL: ```http://<service-name>.<namespace>.svc.cluster.local```.
+To learn more about the types of services and its uses in Kubernetes, here is the [official documentation](https://kubernetes.io/docs/concepts/services-networking/).
 Alternatively if the [Gateway](https://github.com/Gravitate-Health/Gateway) has been deployed, the service will be proxied to the outside of the cluster at `https://<DNS>/health-wellbeing-interface/`.

 Usage
 -----